 Heather Blackmon, FITaspire

-My favorite snack for my desk drawer is a Quest Nutrition Bar.
+One of my favorite healthy desk snacks would be a Quest Nutrition Bar.
 They taste amazing and the macros are fantastic for my goals.

 19. Fresh cut pineapples, apples, mango, kiwi and peaches